YotpoLtd/breakproof-base-monorepo/README.md

   project from another by making each a separate package.
 The breakproof repo goes **_a step further_**.

-- When using the breakproof repo, your projects are isolated from the tools they use.
+- <a name="how-separate-nodejs"></a> When using the breakproof repo, your projects are isolated from the tools they use.
 This is achieved by installing the tools in a separate package instead of the same package as your project.
   In fact each different tool is installed in its own individual package.
 This allows us to leverage an ability of `pnpm` to specify a different `node.js` for each package.
-Essentially you get an isolated pair of `<tool> + <node.js>`, e.g. `eslint + node22` which lets you execute `eslint` using `node22` from any place in the repo with a `pnpm` command similar to:
+Essentially you get an isolated pair of `<tool> + <node.js>`, e.g. `eslint + node22` and this lets you run `eslint`(_using `node22`_) from any place in the repo with a `pnpm` command similar to:
   `pnpm --filter=<PACKAGE NAME THAT INSTALLS TOOL IN IT> run <TOOL NAME>`.
 For
   example: `pnpm --filter="@repo/eslint-isolated-base" run eslint`